elapt1c/HammerEngine/README.md

 ## Windows & macOS

 We are currently looking for contributors to help establish build instructions for Windows and macOS.
 If you have successfully compiled Hammer on these platforms, please consider submitting a Pull Request or opening an issue with your steps!
+For windows please check this [branch](https://github.com/MidnightHammer-code/HammerEngine/tree/windows-support) for tha latest detals for windows.

 # Want to contribute?
 We are looking for contributors!
 If you want to contribute to Hammer go to the issues tab pick an issue and create a fix for it.
 If you have an idea for a new feature you can create an issue with the label New feature or implement it and create a pull request.
 We are especially looking for help with: